Axolotl Care Guide – What Do Axolotls Eat

 Regarding tank setup, bigger gravel is better.
 Seeing that fine gravel may be ingested by axolotls, which will cause obstruction.
 Besides, axolotls do not need special lighting.
 On the contrary, they always stay at the bottom of the tank and are fond of dark areas.
 As a result, providing some hiding places is necessary.
 By doing so, they can hide in the daytime.

 Moreover, strong currents may make axolotls stressed.
 Consequently, an aquarium filter with slow currents is suitable for an axolotl tank.
 A canister filter may meet your demands.
 It can effectively filter particles and debris, as well as absorb odors.
-While the filter also promotes beneficial bacteria growth.
+The filter also promotes beneficial bacteria growth.

 Water parameters